IoeCmcomc/command_extractor/README.md

 ## Usage

-Run `/cmdextr` or `/commandextractor extract` command inside the game to extract commands.
+Run `/cmdextr` command inside the game to extract commands.

 The extracted JSON command tree file will be saved into `extracted/commands.json` in the game folder.

+By default, the `cmdextr` command itself is not included in the output file unless `/cmdextr all` is used.